Cider press. Own cider production business. How to make cider carbonated

 1440 people are studying this business today.

-In Russia, cider is a rare product, something like an exotic that everyone has heard of but never tried.
-It is extremely rare to buy it at retail outlets dominated by kvass and lemonade.
-And cider is also not often found on the shelves of supermarkets.
-Meanwhile, in the West, especially in France, this drink is very popular, and those who have their own apple orchards succeed in this business first of all.
+In Russia, cider is a rare product, something like an exotic thing that everyone has heard about but never tried.
+It is extremely rarely available at retail outlets where kvass and lemonade dominate.
+And cider is also not often found on supermarket shelves.
+Meanwhile, in the West, especially in France, this drink is very popular, and primarily those who have their own apple orchards succeed in this business.

-Here, in Russia, unfortunately, one can often hear: “A lot of apples have been born, but, alas, there are few good ones, we eat them ourselves.
-The rest of the fruits are not marketable, they won’t take them to the store, and they won’t buy them at the bazaar, so they have to be buried in pits.”
+Here in Russia, unfortunately, you can often hear: “There are a lot of apples, but, alas, there are few good ones, we eat them ourselves.
+The rest of the fruits are not marketable, they won’t take them to the store, and they won’t buy them at the market, so they have to be buried in holes.”

 These are the people who can try themselves in a new small business.
-Of course, one can hardly talk about creating their own "empire" of cider in the country of the victorious Slavic kvass, although what the hell is not joking.
-However, by “winning” just a local market, such as your hometown, you can get rich decently.
+Of course, we can hardly talk about creating our own cider “empire” in the country of the victorious Slavic kvass, although who knows?
+However, by “conquering” just a local market, for example, your hometown, you can get decently rich.

-Note that for cider brewing, ideally, use ripe apples of zoned varieties.
-Meanwhile, as noted by European experts, it is best to use national varieties for this purpose.
-They say that what the Germans like, the British do not always like.
-In short, some peoples love a tart drink, others - low-alcohol and invigorating, and still others - sweet.
+Note that for cider making it is ideal to use mature apples of zoned varieties.
+Meanwhile, as European experts note, it is best to use national varieties for this purpose.
+They say that what the Germans like does not always please the British.
+In short, some peoples adore a tart drink, others - low-alcohol and invigorating, and still others - sweet.
 If we talk about our favorite variety, then this is the juicy Antonovka.
-However, as the well-known proverb says, “there are no comrades for the taste and color.”
+However, as the famous proverb says, “there are no comrades according to taste.”

-Of course, the first step in planning a cider brewing business is to anticipate how big the production will be, where it will initially be located, and how quickly sales will start?
-“Try to evaluate everything that you predict critically.
-Argue with yourself, - Vyacheslav Petrov, an expert on small business, advises. - In particular, ask yourself questions, what will you do if there is not enough raw material?
-Can you rely on your neighbors in the dacha cooperative?
+Of course, the first step in planning a cider making business is to first anticipate how big the production will be, where it will initially be located, and how quickly sales will begin?
+“Try to evaluate everything you predict critically.
+Argue with yourself, advises small business expert Vyacheslav Petrov. - In particular, ask yourself the questions, what will you do if there are not enough raw materials?
+Can you rely on your neighbors in your dacha cooperative?
 And, most importantly, why will people buy your cider?
 In France, by the way, they start with a recipe.
 The tastier the drink, the higher the chances of success.”

-If so, then much depends on the apples that a potential businessman has.
+If this is so, then a lot depends on the apples that a potential businessman has at his disposal.
 In other words, the taste of cider is a point of differentiation that will make the future company unique and attractive to customers.
-At the same time, we can safely assume that high-quality cider, brewed according to the classic recipe, will also be in demand.
+At the same time, we can safely assume that high-quality cider brewed according to the classic recipe will also be in demand.
 If only because in our country this drink is niche.

 A little about money and business difficulties

 To get started, in addition to raw materials, you will need.
-For 250-300 thousand rubles, you can buy a domestic kit, which, as the producers promise, is capable of preparing about one thousand liters of cider per day.
+For 250-300 thousand rubles you can buy a domestic kit, which, as manufacturers promise, is capable of preparing about one thousand liters of cider per day.
 However, you can make an apple press yourself by purchasing everything else in parts.

-It is easy to find dozens of drawings and tips in the search engine using a hydraulic car jack that creates a force of more than 3 tons.
-This approach will save up to 50%, although it increases the risks in the production process.
+In a search engine you can easily find dozens of drawings and tips using a hydraulic car jack that creates a force of more than 3 tons.
+This approach will save up to 50%, although it increases risks during the production process.
 The businessman will also have to think about bottling and flash pasteurization machines, as well as a good tasting room.

-“All technological operations are clear and simple, - says technologist Anna Vasilyeva, - these are washing, grinding, pulp pressing, sulfitation, fermentation, clarification and saturation with carbon dioxide, if it is included in your plans.
+“All technological operations are clear and simple,” says technologist Anna Vasilyeva, “this includes washing, grinding, pressing pulp, sulfitation, fermentation, clarification and saturation with carbon dioxide, if this is included in your plans.
 A businessman will need a clean and cool room equipped with water supply and sewerage.
-For my part, I would advise ready-made stainless steel appliances.
-By and large, there is nothing complicated in this matter.
+For my part, I would recommend ready-made stainless steel appliances.
+By and large, there is nothing complicated in this matter.”

-In addition, “the best means of fighting“ for a place in the sun ”may be your own personal outlet. - Advise businessman Vasily Rukavitsyn. - From my own experience, I can say that it is unrealistically difficult for a beginner to break into supermarket shelves.
-It's easier to open a "cider cafe" or something like that."
-Rukavitsyn argues that two prerequisites are necessary for success in this business: this is your own apple orchard and guaranteed access to buyers, for example, when a friend owns shops or cafes.
+In addition, “the best means of fighting “for a place in the sun” can be your own personal retail outlet. - Businessman Vasily Rukavitsyn advises. - From my own experience, I will say that it is unrealistically difficult for a newcomer to get on the shelves of supermarkets.
+It’s easier to open a cider cafe or something like that.”
+Rukavitsyn argues that for success in this business two prerequisites are necessary: your own apple orchard and guaranteed access to customers, for example, when a friend owns shops or cafes.

-As for money, the start will require at least 500 - 700 thousand rubles, which, at best, will pay off in 1.5 - 2 years.
-Of the "minuses" of cider production, it should also be noted the need to obtain excise taxes, the price of which is set by the state at the level of 9 rubles per liter.
-Finally, we repeat that the entrepreneur will have to face fierce competition from kvass and lemonade.
+As for money, to start you will need at least 500 - 700 thousand rubles, which in the best case will pay off in 1.5 - 2 years.
+Among the “disadvantages” of cider production, we should also note the need to obtain excise taxes, the price of which is set by the state at 9 rubles per liter.
+Finally, we repeat that the entrepreneur will have to face tough competition from kvass and lemonade.
 But, if you have an apple orchard and apples that have to be scrapped, then why not try your hand at commercial cider making.

 What else to read